CrypticSignal/video-quality-metrics/README.md

 - Choose whether you want the libx264 or libx265 encoder to be used.
 - Choose the CRF value to be used.
 - You can choose whether you want the whole video to be encoded or just a certain amount of seconds.
-- The time taken for each preset, the resulting filesize, the filesize compared to the original (as a percentage) and the PSNR/SSIM/VMAF value of each encode is presented in a table.
+- The time taken for each preset, the resulting filesize, the filesize compared to the original (as a percentage), the VMAF score and (optionally) the SSIM and/or PSNR of each encode is presented in a table.
 # How to use
 ```
 Arguments in square brackets are optional:
 python compare-presets.py [-h] -f VIDEO_PATH [-e {libx264,libx265}] [-crf CRF_VALUE] [-t ENCODING_TIME] -p presets
-                          [presets ...] [-pm] [-dqs]
+                          [presets ...] [-psnr] [-ssim] [-pm] [-dqs]

 If there is a space in the path, it must be surrounded with double quotes.
 Example:
 python compare-presets.py -f "C:/Users/H/Desktop/file 1.mp4" -p veryfast superfast